kdpuvvadi/blog/_posts/2022-03-15-upgrade-omada-controller.md

 ---
 layout: post
 title: "Upgrade the Omada Controller"
-date: "2022-03-15T00:09:38+05:30"
-tags: Omada-Controller SDN Upgrade
+tags: [Omada-Controller, SDN Upgrade]
-categories: omada sdn upgrade
+categories: [omada, sdn, upgrade]
 ---

 Recently few people contacted for instructions on upgrading omada controller from v4.x to v5.x.
 This can be straight forward but there is a slight chance that you might loose all the data/config of the controller.

 Upgrade on hardware controller is straight, you go to the ` settings >> Controller Settings >> Maintenance >> Firmware ` and check for upgrade and controllers takes care of everything.

-But for selfhsoted controller, upgrade can be different based on the method you've installed the controller like either with `.deb ` package on debian or `tarball `.
+But for selfhsoted controller, upgrade can be different based on the method you've installed the controller like either with ` .deb ` package on debian or ` tarball `.

 ## Back from Controller